+Although crypto trading platforms like HitBTC or Huobi can offer more options and features for traders, the exchange of coins can be easily made right in the wallet interface.
 Freewallet provides a feature of exchanging crypto assets within the user interface of the wallet.
 The process is quite simple: there are two boxes on the page of the exchange.
-The first one is for the quantity and the type of cryptocurrency user is going to send, and the second one is for the quantity and the type of cryptocurrency user is going to receive.
+The first one is for the quantity and the type of cryptocurrency the user is going to send, and the second one is for the quantity and the type of cryptocurrency the user is going to receive.
 There is a choice of over 50 available cryptocurrencies to choose from.
 The exchange is processed via the "smart transaction" algorithm that quickly changes one currency for another.
-There's no way to set the fees of Freewallet exchange service but it's safe to say that this feature can be time-saving and useful in cases when the need to change the currencies is urgent.
+There's no way to set the fees of the Freewallet exchange service but it's safe to say that this feature can be time-saving and useful in cases when the need to change the currencies is urgent.

 Freewallet has joined forces with Changelly to combat the crisis by opening off-chain exchanges for a list of 54 coins and ERC20 tokens, including BTC, ETH, EOS, and LTC.
 Off-chain exchanges are executed in 2-3 minutes and characterized by better rates and enhanced anonymity.

 Off-chain exchanges are transactions in which digital assets are moved outside of the blockchain itself.
 By moving assets outside of the blockchain, users are able to enjoy three distinct advantages over on-chain transactions.